irods/irods/docs/manual/configuration.md

 # Configuration Files

-# Legacy Configuration Files
+The following configuration files control nearly all aspects of how an iRODS deployment functions.
+All JSON files validate against the configuration schema defined at [https://schemas.irods.org/configuration](https://schemas.irods.org/configuration).

 ## ~/.odbc.ini

 This file, in the home directory of the unix service account (default 'irods'), defines the unixODBC connection details needed for the iCommands to communicate with the iCAT database.
-This file was created by the installer package and probably should not be changed by the sysadmin unless they know what they are doing.
+This file was created by the installer package and probably should not be changed.

 ## ~/.irods/.irodsA

 This scrambled password file is saved after an `iinit` is run.
 If this file does not exist, then each iCommand will prompt for a password before authenticating with the iRODS server.
 If this file does exist, then each iCommand will read this file and use the contents as a cached password token and skip the password prompt.
 This file can be deleted manually or can be removed by running `iexit full`.

-# JSON Configuration Files

-The following configuration files control nearly all aspects of how an iRODS deployment functions.
-There are configuration variables available for the server, the database connection, and the client environment.
-All files are in JSON and validate against the configuration schema defined at [https://schemas.irods.org/configuration](https://schemas.irods.org/configuration).

 ## /etc/irods/server_config.json